CivicActions/accessibility/_posts/2021-05-21-automated-web-content-testing-how-we-use-open-source-tools-to-scale-inclusive-accessible-online-content.md

 ### Future considerations

-We are interested in adding the [retext-simplify plugin](https://github.com/retextjs/retext-simplify) to check phrases for simpler alternatives.
-Maybe reduce the age for readability as well.
+We are interested in adding the [retext-simplify plugin](https://github.com/retextjs/retext-simplify) to check phrases for simpler alternatives and maybe reduce the age for readability.
+These and other changes are easy to tweak.
+Check out the [available plugins in the retext documentation](https://github.com/retextjs/retext/blob/main/doc/plugins.md).

 ## Conclusion

-Following the above set up can help you inject tools to help you test your content, but remember, automation can be devoid of context and can still contain our biases, so you want to keep tweaking the tools and double checking your content to make sure it meets your standards.
+Following the above set up can help you inject tools to help you test your content.
+But remember, automation can be devoid of context and can still contain our biases.
+You want to keep tweaking the tools and double checking your content to make sure it meets your values.

 ## Further reading and examples
 * The same tools above are used in: